jsharing/Microsoft-Studio-Recommendations/README.md

 * By "results" we mean your ***three visualizations and recommendations***.
 * By "diverse audiences" we mean that your presentation and notebook are appropriately addressing a business and data science audience, respectively.

-Below are the definitions of each rubric level for this objective.
-This information is also summarized in the rubric, which is attached to the project submission assignment.

-#### Exceeds Objective
-Creates and describes appropriate visualizations for given business questions, where each visualization fulfills all elements of the checklist

-> This "checklist" refers to the Data Visualization checklist within the larger Phase 1 Project Checklist

-#### Meets Objective (Passing Bar)
-Creates and describes appropriate visualizations for given business questions

-> This objective can be met even if all checklist elements are not fulfilled.
-For example, if there is some illegible text in one of your visualizations, you can still meet this objective

-#### Approaching Objective
-Creates visualizations that are not related to the business questions, or uses an inappropriate type of visualization

-> Even if you create very compelling visualizations, you cannot pass this objective if the visualizations are not related to the business questions

-> An example of an inappropriate type of visualization would be using a line graph to show the correlation between two independent variables, when a scatter plot would be more appropriate

-#### Does Not Meet Objective
-Does not submit the required number of visualizations

 ### Authoring Jupyter Notebooks

-According to [Kaggle's 2020 State of Data Science and Machine Learning Survey](https://www.kaggle.com/kaggle-survey-2020), 74.1% of data scientists use a Jupyter development environment, which is more than twice the percentage of the next-most-popular IDE, Visual Studio Code.
-Jupyter Notebooks allow for reproducible, skim-able code documents for a data science audience.
-Comfort and skill with authoring Jupyter Notebooks will prepare you for job interviews, take-home challenges, and on-the-job tasks as a data scientist.

-The key feature that distinguishes *authoring Jupyter Notebooks* from simply *writing Python code* is the fact that Markdown cells are integrated into the notebook along with the Python cells in a notebook.
-You have seen examples of this throughout the curriculum, but now it's time for you to practice this yourself!

-Below are the definitions of each rubric level for this objective.
-This information is also summarized in the rubric, which is attached to the project submission assignment.

 #### Exceeds Objective
 Uses Markdown and code comments to create a well-organized, skim-able document that follows all best practices